TaylorMonacelli/openunison.github.io/docs/deployauth.md

 Finally, login to your portal by going to https://`network.openunison_host`/, where `network.openunison_host` is the host name you specified in your values.yaml.
 If everything was setup correctly, you can now start working with your cluster!

+Learn to use the OpenUnison Login Portal by exploring our [user guide](../../user-manuals/login-portal).

 ## Choosing an Identity Source